 I am a science writer and a radio and tv anchor.
 I am graduated in Medicine (MD) at the University of Pisa (2002) and I received a Master in Science communication by the Sissa of Trieste (2004).

-I am among the anchors of Tutta Salute (Rai3), a daily tv program on health and medicine.
+In 2016 – 2017 I have been among the anchors of Tutta Salute (Rai3), a daily tv program on health and medicine.

 I have been among the speakers and the authors of Memex and Nautilus (Rai Scuola) (2014 – 2016).

 I have worked for the italian national television, for the scientific program Cosmo (with Barbara Serra, 2011) and for the report program Presa Diretta (with Riccardo Iacona and Francesca Barzini, 2011 – 2013).

 From 2005 to 2011 I worked as a producer for Radio3 Scienza, the daily science program of Radio3 Rai.

 I teach scientific journalism in communication schools and in master: I teach science journalism at the Master La scienza nella pratica giornalistica (“Science in journalism”) at the University of Rome – La Sapienza and I have worked with the Master in comunicazione della scienza della Sissa di Trieste, the Istituto per la formazione al giornalismo di Urbino (Journalism School of Urbino) and at International School of Science Journalism di Erice.